-MATERIALS AND METHODS Experimental animals
+Experimental animals

-Adult female (175-200 g) Sprague-Dawley rats from Charles River Breeding Laboratories, Inc. (Wilmington, MA) were housed singly in a 14:10 light-dark cycle, with lights off at 11 a.m.
+Adult female (175-200 g) Sprague Dawley rats from Charles River Breeding Laboratories, Inc. (Wilmington, MA) were housed singly in a 14-h light, 10-h dark cycle, with lights off at 1100 h.
 Animals were given food and water ad libitum.
-Female rats were anesthetized with Ketamine/Xylazine cocktail (100 mg Ketamine and 18 mg xylazine/0.75 ml/kg in saline) and ovariectomized.
-A oneweek recovery period followed to allow clearing of endogenous hormones.
-All animals were overdosed with sodium pentobarbitol (89 mg/kg) and chloral hydrate (425 mg/kg) and then Hypothalamic and hippocampal decapitated. (containing a small portion of the cortex dorsal to the Hipp) tissues were dissected out and flash frozen on dry ice.
-Tissue was then stored at -80°C. All animal procedures were approved by the Institutional Animal Care and Use Committees of Skidmore College and Wellesley College.
+Female rats were anesthetized with ketamine/ xylazine cocktail (100 mg ketamine and 18 mg xylazine per 0.75 ml/kg in saline) and ovariectomized.
+A 1-wk recovery period followed to allow clearing of endogenous hormones.
+All animals were overdosed with sodium pentobarbitol (89 mg/kg) and chloral hydrate (425 mg/kg) and then decapitated.
+Hypothalamic and hippocampal (containing a small portion of the cortex dorsal to the Hipp) tissues were dissected out and flash frozen on dry ice.
+Tissue was then stored at -80 C. All animal procedures were approved by the Institutional Animal Care and Use Committees of Skidmore College and Wellesley College.

-Recombinant GST- and Flag-tagged steroid receptors
+Recombinant glutathione-S-transferase (GST)- and Flag-tagged steroid receptors

-Recombinant ER and PR fusion proteins were expressed in Spodoptera frugiperda (Sf9) insect cells by the Tissue Culture CORE Facility of the Univ. of Colorado Cancer Center and the Baculovirus/Monoclonal Antibody Facility of the Baylor College of Medicine as described previously (66, 67).
-Briefly, full-length human PR-A or PR-B was fused to a glutathione S-transferase (GST) tag.
-Insect cell cultures for PR-GST (viruses kindly provided by David Bain, Univ Colorado HSC) were incubated with 200 nM of the PR agonist R5020, 200 nM of the SPRM RU486, or in the absence of PR ligand.
-Full-length human ERa or ER β was fused to a flag tag (viruses kindly provided by Lee Kraus, Cornell) (67, 68).
-Sf9 cell cultures for ER-flag were incubated with 200 nM estradiol, 200 nM 4-OH-tamoxifen, or no ligand.
+Recombinant ER and PR fusion proteins were expressed in Spodoptera frugiperda (Sf9) insect cells by the Tissue Culture CORE Facility of the University of Colorado Cancer Center and the Baculovirus/Monoclonal Antibody Facility of the Baylor College of Medicine as described previously (66, 67).
+Briefly, full-length human PR-A or PR-B was fused to a GST tag.
+Insect cell cultures for PR-GST (viruses kindly provided by David Bain, University of Colorado Health Science Center) were incubated with 200 nm of the PR agonist R5020, 200 nm of the SPRM RU486, or in the absence of PR ligand.
+Full-length human ER $\alpha$ or ER $\beta$ was fused to a Flag tag (viruses kindly provided by Lee Kraus, Cornell University, Ithaca, NY) (67, 68).
+Sf9 cell cultures for ER-Flag were incubated with 200 nм estradiol, 200 nм 4-hydroxytamoxifen, or no ligand.